jcoene/frenchy/README.md

 And then execute:

-    $ bundle
+    $ bundle install

 ## Usage

-Frenchy supports multiple back-end services, you should register them in an initializer:
+Frenchy supports multiple back-end services.
+If you're using Rails, register them in an initializer:

 ```ruby
 # config/initializer/frenchy.rb